Last Updated: June 22, 2026

 While the winter holidays hold the #1 spot for retailers to shine, back-to-school season is a close second.

-For ecommerce brands, this presents a major opportunity and the need to aim to rise above the noise.
+For ecommerce brands, this presents a major opportunity and a need to rise above the noise.
 The competition is fierce, but so is consumer intent.
 A frictionless shopping experience, fast and accurate delivery, and clear value messaging can turn a seasonal shopper into a loyal customer.

 So, how can brands deliver?
 Below, we break down what it takes to win the back-to-school season and keep the momentum going well after the first bell rings.